sh1boot/sh1boot.github.io/_posts/2024-12-21-non-binary-linear-feedback-shift-registers.md

       r = r * b + v
     yield r
 ```

+As an implementation detail, the different bases can be maintained in
+different shift registers, as implied above, but they could also be
+re-extracted from a single shift register of historical outputs using
+division and remainder to separate the values for each base before doing
+the arithmetic.
+The polynomials could be stored the same way and then
+you've effectively defined some kind of custom arithmetic for
+multiplication and addition.
+I don't know what that's called, but you
+can do it.

 What _doesn't_ work so well is trying to merge LFSR sequences this way.
 The trouble is that their periods are all in the form $p^n-1$, and that